linode/docs/docs/guides/development/python/how-to-write-and-run-python-script/index.md

 ---
 slug: how-to-write-and-run-python-script
-author:
-  name: Linode Community
-  email: docs@linode.com
 description: 'This guide explains how to write and run a Python script.
 It explains how to install and use modules and how to incorporate important Python features.'
 keywords: ['python', 'how to write a python script', 'how to run a python script', 'understanding python']
 tags: ['python']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2022-08-08
+published: 2023-04-03
 modified_by:
   name: Linode
 title: "How to Write and Run a Python Script | Linode"
-h1_title: "Writing and Running a Python Script"
+title_meta: "Writing and Running a Python Script"
-enable_h1: true
-contributor:
-  name: Jeff Novotny
 external_resources:
 - '[Python.org web site](https://www.python.org/)'
 - '[Python documentation](https://docs.python.org/3/contents.html)'